Find the Equipment Sheet List in the Full Rulebook.

 You do not need to keep item cards or any other proof of ownership for any of your gear.
 If you are carrying the prop, you are carrying the Equipment.

-Once a character has Clearance (covered below) for a piece of Equipment, it is assumed that they have access to it immediately and at no cost, so long as they have the prop that represents it.
+Once a character has Clearance for a piece of Equipment, it is assumed that they have access to it immediately and at no cost, so long as they have the prop that represents it.

 Repairing & Reloading